SynBioDex/SBOL-visual/SEPs/SEP_V025.md

 The glyph SHOULD be parametrised such that:

 * the `baseline` is positioned at `y=0`
-* when the `scale` parameter is set to `1`, the glyph is appropriately sized relative to an Unspecified Molecular Species Glyph that is 32 pixels tall
+* when the `scale` parameter is set to `1`, the glyph is appropriately sized relative to an Unspecified Molecular Species Glyph that is 32 pixels tall.
+Increasing the `scale` parameter changes the linear dimensions of the glyph proportionally.

 Glyphs that do not have a fixed aspect ratio SHOULD also have an `aspectRatio` parameter that sets the ratio between the width and the height of the glyph; increasing `aspectRatio` MUST increase the width of the glyph without changing its height.
 Glyphs that have a fixed aspect ratio SHOULD NOT have an `aspectRatio` parameter.